 Clubs and Societies:

-There are a number of sporting and non-sporting activities arranged though the University of Bolton’s Students’ Union.
+There are a number of sporting and non-sporting activities arranged through the University of Bolton’s Students’ Union.
 To see what is available visit their website Bolton SU

 Driving in the UK